akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry considered this.
 His first instinct was to refuse—a king’s son should be at court, visible, useful.
 But he looked around the hall—the low ceiling, the smoke‑blackened beams, the old man in the chair—and saw something he had never given his son.

-“Agreed,” he said.
-“For part of the year.
-The rest they will spend at court, as my family.
-That is not negotiable.”
+“I grant the term,” he said.
+“They shall reside here for half the year.
+The remainder, they are mine at court.
+I reserve the right to grant further lands as I see fit.
+These terms are fixed; I will not hear a counter.”

 Harold’s mouth twitched.
 “A compromise.
 Your father would never have agreed to such a thing.”